ReneOlsthoorn/Ground/README.md

 			}
 ```

-The asm block is copied literally to the assembler.
-Inspect the generated .asm file to see every detail.
+The asm block is literally copied to the assembler.
+If you want, you can inspect the generated .asm file to see
-Diving into this project will give you knowledge of the x86-64 WIN32 runtime environment, the Portable Executable
+every detail.
+Reading it will give you knowledge of the x86-64 WIN32 runtime environment, the Portable Executable
-format, the x64 calling convention and Compiler Design.
+format and the x64 calling convention.

+Many programmers use C as their low-level programming language.
+Understandably so.
+The quality of the generated code
-The C programming language is 50 years old at this moment.
-It is a well-known language to do low-level programming, but
+is very good and it can be compiled for many different processors.
+However, it is 50 years old at this moment.
+Many
-nowadays C compilers do not allow the mixing of C and assembly in the same function.
-The reason is obvious: manual
+C compilers do not allow the mixing of C and assembly in the same function.
+The reason is clear: manual inserted
-inserted assembly makes optimization of the generated code hard.
+assembly makes optimization of the generated code hard.
 It used to be possible in Visual Studio to start an assembly block at a random place, but nowadays the entire function
 must be assembly or C. This creates a distance.
 Ground tries to close this gap.
 It respects x86-64 assembly and allows
 it everywhere.
 The Ground code is more compact, so typical usage of x86-64 is in innerloops.